 Tel: 01506 635550

 In The North East the Miners' Social Welfare Trust Fund support financially convalescent breaks for qualifying beneficiaries.
-For more details contact Gail/Kealey at the CISWO North England office on 01977 703384.
+For more details contact Karen at the CISWO Gateshead office on 0191 477 7242.

 Yorkshire Miners' Convalescent Home (NUM)